Balance, Integration & Positive Existential Philosophy

 The whole spectrum of human experience

 Positive psychology is often seen as some kind of happiology; Existentialism often as dark and negative.
 There is a degree of truth in both claims.
-However, by balancing them, integrating them, I created something incredibly powerful for myself which I’m now able to share: A way to that is realistic and does not deny the cruel facts of everyday life, but that is also positive and empowering, acknowledging all the things I CAN do!
+However, by balancing them, integrating them, I created something incredibly powerful for myself which I’m now able to share: A way to live that is realistic and does not deny the cruel facts of everyday life, but that is also positive and empowering.

 is the scientific study of optimal human functioning.
 We look at what’s right with people.
 Its application in coaching promotes personal growth, competence and positive relationships.
 This is achieved by realizing personal strengths, increasing emotional intelligence, positive cognitive and behavioural interventions and focusing on goals.
 If you ask people what they want out of life, most would answer that they ultimately want to be happy and as a positive psychologist I have come across thousands of variations of what that means.
 Yet there are a handful of common factors that seem to make a real difference and these are best addressed by a combination of Positive Psychology and Existential Coaching.